What is a tenants' association?

 How do you set up a recognised tenants’ association?

-If so, you need to start an informal committee and draft a constitution.
-You can do so with the help of the Federation of Private Residents’ Associations (FRPA).
+Start an informal committee and draft a constitution, which you can do with the help of the Federation of Private Residents’ Association (FRPA)

-It is then incumbent on the committee to tell all leaseholders about the plans for a TA, sending out the draft constitution and plans for a meeting, from which a set of minutes should be distributed to all leaseholders, whether present or not.
+Tell all leaseholders about the plans for a TA, sending out the draft constitution and plans for a meeting

-It’s imperative you hold an Annual General Meeting (AGM) and regular meetings in between to discuss any issues.
+Hold an Annual General Meeting (AGM) and regular meetings in between to discuss any issues

-What problems might I encounter in getting recognition for a tenants' association?
+What if my landlord refuses recognition for a tenants’ association?

 If you notify your landlord of the formation of a tenants' association and have the requisite constitution and committee, they should recognise this without any issues.